faizrazadec/mcp_clients/README.md

 ### Gemini Class

-The main client class for interacting with Gemini AI through MCP servers.
+The Gemini client class for interacting with Gemini AI through MCP servers.

 #### Initialization